 - Complete an Application to collect charitable donations - Individual applicant (Form 3) (pdf, 218.0 KB)

-- You need a National Police Check (dated within the previous 3 months)
+- You need a National Police Check (external link) (dated within the previous 3 months)

 Lodging your documents